 Stanford University is among your best bets if you're planning on studying Film, Video & Photographic Arts.
 Students from the Film, Video & Photographic Arts major at Stanford University get 25.8% above the average college graduate with the same degree.
 Based in Stanford, California, Stanford offers a dependable, suburban atmosphere for young people.

 University of California - Berkeley is among your best bets if you want to study Film, Video & Photographic Arts.
 Students who graduate from the Film program earn an average of $45,184 in their early career salary and $77,309 in their mid-career salary.
-University of California - Berkeley has one of the largest student bodies in California.
+The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Any student pursuing a degree in Film, Video & Photographic Arts needs to take a look at Dartmouth College.
-Soon after graduating, Film students generally make about $41,621 in their early careers.
+Students from the Film, Video & Photographic Arts major at Dartmouth College get 21.8% more than the standard college graduate with the same degree.
 Students who like a more relaxed life will appreciate the school's position in the smallish town of Hanover, New Hampshire.

 It's hard to beat University of Southern California if you wish to pursue Film, Video & Photographic Arts as a major.
 Film majors from University of Southern California receive an earnings boost of approximately 21.3% over the average earnings of film, video & photographic arts majors.
-Los Angeles, California is an excellent surrounding for college students who get pleasure from the active city life.
+University of Southern California is one of the largest schools in California.